 The film was theatrically released by Anglo-Amalgamated in the UK, and by American International Pictures in the USA.

-A video release by Warner Home Video was available in the UK in 1992.
+Warner Home Video released Invasion on VHS in the UK in 1992.

 A DVD version was re-released in November 2014 by Network.